About the LGR

 Jennifer Doudna

-CRISPR Co-Inventor, UC Berkeley Professor of Biochemistry, Biophysics & Structural biology, 2020 Nobel Prize Laureate in Chemistry
+CRISPR Co-Inventor, 2020 Nobel Prize Laureate in Chemistry, UC Berkeley Professor of Biochemistry, Biophysics & Structural biology, HHMI Investigator

 Background Shape